Chillafish balance bikes come in two very different models – the BMXie and the Charlie.

-The Chillafish BMXie is a cute and sporty little balance bike that is sure to put a smile on your toddler’s face.
+The Chillafish BMXie2 is a cute and sporty little bike that is designed for toddlers in 2T to 4T pants.
 Kids will love the “big kid” styling while parents will appreciate the Rubberskin tires that will NEVER go flat!
-Due to the wider width of the bike along the rear axle, we don’t recommend the bike for kids with smaller frames.
-Often called the Costco balance bike because it’s sold there every Holiday season, check out our review below to see if it’s worth the money!
+It’s often called the Costco balance bike, as it is often sold there during the Holiday season.

 Chillafish BMXie Overview